nsimone93/Informatica-Musicale/README.md

 Project developed for "Informatica Musicale" course.
 The professors in charge of this course are Antonio Rodà, Giovanni De Poli, Sergio Canazza of University of Padua.

-For more information and the description of the steps of this project read the paper "Piano detection.pdf"

 GOAL: detection and classification of audio in piano or other.

 INPUT: number of seconds for the recording phase, or the audio file to analyze.